tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 Unix-based systems make a distinction between programs that are used for examining files, known as pagers, and programs that are used for editing files, known as text editors.
-The reason for making this distinction is to help users avoid making accidental changes to files when they simply want to read them.
+The reason for making this distinction is to help prevent accidental changes to files when reading them.

 To view the beginning of a file one can use the ``head`` command.
 Let us examine the first lines of the ``uniprot_sprot.fasta.gz`` file by pipeing the output of the